junikimm717/fls-assignment-public/image/README.md

   -serial mon:stdio \
   -netdev user,id=net0 \
   -device virtio-net-pci,netdev=net0 \
-# if you built an arm image:
+# if you built an arm image (only difference is firmware and board):
 qemu-system-aarch64 \
   -machine virt \
   -cpu cortex-a72 \